The Digital Marketer’s Guide to SEO

 – Long-term featured banner on an influencer/partner blog

-Note: If you already have an existing agency running your PR/Influencer Marketing efforts, it is important to include backlinks as one of their KPIs.
+Note: If you have an existing agency running your PR/Influencer Marketing efforts, it is important to include backlink acquisitions as one of their KPIs.

 6. Invest in paid media (Drive Web Traffic)